Vanessaroli/alx-system_engineering-devops/README.md

-ls : Display the contents lists of your current directory.
+#Display the contents lists of your current directory.